 Enter the UK’s first home-grown crop of quinoa

 The trick is in getting people to buy it.
-In the UK, farmers legally have to rotate their crops.
+In the UK, farmers rotate their crops.
 Meaning, they alternate between crops that exhaust the supply of soil nutrients with those that replenish them.
-But they do so on the assumption that anything that isn’t wheat will make a financial loss.
-There simply isn’t a big enough market for selling alternative grains at a profit.
+When it comes to grain, however, many farmers struggle to grow and sell any that aren’t wheat at a profit, simply because there isn’t a big enough market for them.

 Thanks to Hodmedod’s and a handful of other pioneering farmers and chefs, change is happening to promote the benefits of unusual and under-used grains, encouraging people to use their purchasing power and incentivising farmers to diversify the grains they sell.
 Hodmedod’s are selling the UK’s first-ever crop of quinoa, Gilchesters Organics grow and mill grains from einkorn to rye, and Sharpham Park’s organic spelt is sold as flour, porridge and grain.